ceramicnetwork/js-did/website/docs/guides/add-chain-support.md

 3) CAIP122 - [Sign in With X (SIWx)](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-122.md)

 The CASA namespaces can be found [here](https://github.com/ChainAgnostic/namespaces).
 If your blockchain already exists and has the prior 3 CAIPs, then you can move on to the next steps.
 If not, then you can define these specs yourself by following the instructions in the namespace readme and opening a PR.
 You can look at other blockchain namespaces for how to format and specify your specs and reference your own ecosystem standards for some if they exist already.
-You can reach out to the Ceramic team for reviews and help if needed.
+You can reach out to the 3Box Labs team for reviews and help if needed.

+### DID:PKH Standards Support

+With accounts defined through CAIP10 you can now add standards support in DID:PKH for your blockchain.
+To add support simply add a test vector in the [did-pkh repo](https://github.com/w3c-ccg/did-pkh) that shows what a DID document resolution would look like for an example DID:PKH account for your blockchain.
+Reference other test vectors for examples and open a PR once ready.

 ### CACAO Support